 The AAD Kubernetes service is stateless and survives restarts.
 It can be relocated to a different Kubernetes node or bounced.
 To take full advantage of this capability, it is recommended to run the service on low cost AWS Spot Instances or Azure low-priority VMs.

-Standalone deployment consists of two steps - installing AAD StackPack and install AAD Kubernetes service.
+Standalone deployment consists of two steps: Install the AAD StackPack and install the AAD Kubernetes service.

 Install the AAD StackPack from the StackPacks page in StackState.

 After installing the AAD StackPack, install the AAD Kubernetes service.

 helm fetch stackstate/anomaly-detection